-I've bounced in and out of the city of Denton a few times in my life.
-I was born here, but didn't ever actually live here until college.
-And then, I was here for a bit, then left, then came back, then left, and now I'm back.
-This is the third attempt.
+I've bounced in and out of Denton a few times in my life.
+This is my third attempt.
 I think each time it gets better.
-The living situation is better, my social circle is stronger, there are more "cool things" happening in town, I am better at my job, and I am at a deeper peace with myself as I learn more about adulthood.
+The living situation is better, my social circle is stronger, there are more "cool things" happening in town, I am better at my job, and I have learned more about adulthood.

 There is an unspoken but potent stigma attached to "moving back" after leaving town for a bigger city.
 It's viewed as failure.
 A regression.
-But I think that my actual regression was leaving for Dallas a little over two years ago.
-It was brash and selfish but not in a cool way that would have been fulfilling.
-It was masochistic to endure a rush hour commute, incessant noise, overpriced everything, and an invisible landlord for the sake of going to shows, eating at superior restaurants, and appearing like more of an adult that lives in a "big city" to my Facebook friends list.
+But I think that my actual regression was leaving in the first place.
+It was brash to sacrifice comfort for glitz.

 Hindsight's a b-word.

 So here's to 2016, a year that will see me turn 25 right here in Denton, a place that feels like home.
-Although it's an innocuous and underwhelming milestone in my mind, I have an instinct that it holds much greater significance than I am allowing myself to buy into yet.
+Although it's an outwardly underwhelming milestone, it feels special to me right now.